nancchan/saas-customer-onboarding-business-systems/documentation/business_requirements.md

 This document defines the basic business requirements for the simulated customer onboarding process.

-The purpose of the requirements is to identify what information, processes, and system capabilities are needed to support customer onboarding before configuring the CRM and reporting environment.
+The requirements provide a foundation for the customer onboarding workflow, CRM configuration, data validation, testing, reporting, and troubleshooting activities completed in this project.

 ## Business Objective